Dini-49149/Image_steganography_DL/README.md

 ## Results

 The output images will be saved in the `results/` folder.
 For `visualize.py` and `encode.py`, the output will be saved as `results/result.jpg` and `results/encoded_img.jpg` respectively.
 For `decode.py`, the output will be saved as `results/reveal_img.jpg`.

+## Contributors
+This project is developed by:

+- Dinesh Vennapoosa
+- Sandeep Sirivuri
+- Maddula Krishna Sai Prakash
+-
+## Contact
+For any inquiries or questions, feel free to reach out to dinesh.vennapoosa@gmail.com